zeromberto/zeebe/docs/src/appendix/gateway-health-probes.md

 ### Liveness Probe
 Settings for liveness probe:
 * `management.endpoint.health.group.liveness.show-details=always` - toggles whether a summary or details (default) of the liveness probe will be returned
-* `management.endpoint.health.group.liveness.include=gatewayStarted,gatewayResponsive,livenessGatewayClusterAwareness,livenessGatewayPartitionLeaderAwareness,livenessDiskSpace,livenessMemory` - defines which health indicators are included in the liveness probe
+* `management.endpoint.health.group.liveness.include=gatewayStarted,livenessGatewayResponsive,livenessGatewayClusterAwareness,livenessGatewayPartitionLeaderAwareness,livenessDiskSpace,livenessMemory` - defines which health indicators are included in the liveness probe

 Note that the individual contributing health indicators of the liveness probe can be configured as well (see below).

 ### Gateway Started
 Settings for gateway started health indicator:
-* `management.health.gatewayStarted.enabled=true` - enables (default) or disables this health indicator
+* `management.health.gateway-started.enabled=true` - enables (default) or disables this health indicator

 ### Gateway Responsive

 Settings for gateway repsonsiveness health indicator:
 * `management.health.gateway-responsive.enabled=true` - enables (default) or disables this health indicator
 * `management.health.gateway-responsive.requestTimeout=500ms` - defines the timeout for the request; if the test completes before the timeout, the health status is _UP_, otherwise it is _DOWN_
+* `management.health.liveness.gateway-responsive.requestTimeout=5s` - defines the timeout for the request for liveness probe; if the test completes before the timeout
+* `management.health.liveness.gateway-responsive.maxdowntime=10m` - - defines the maximum downtime before the liveness health indicator for responsiveness will flip

 ### Gateway Cluster Awareness ###

 Settings for gateway cluster awareness health indicator:
-* `management.health.gatewayClusterAwareness.enabled=true` - enables (default) or disables this health indicator (and its liveness counterpart)
+* `management.health.gateway-clusterawareness.enabled=true` - enables (default) or disables this health indicator (and its liveness counterpart)
-* `management.health.liveness.gatewayclusterawareness.maxdowntime=PT5M` - defines the maximum downtime before the liveness health indicator for cluster awareness will flip
+* `management.health.liveness.gateway-clusterawareness.maxdowntime=5m` - defines the maximum downtime before the liveness health indicator for cluster awareness will flip

 ### Gateway Partition Leader Awareness ###

 Settings for gateway partition leader awareness health indicator:
-* `management.health.gatewayPartitionLeaderAwareness.enabled=true` - enables (default) or disables this health indicator (and its liveness counterpart)
+* `management.health.gateway-partitionleaderawareness.enabled=true` - enables (default) or disables this health indicator (and its liveness counterpart)
-* `management.health.liveness.gatewaypartitionleaderawareness.maxdowntime=PT5M` - defines the maximum downtime before the liveness health indicator for partition leader awareness will flip
+* `management.health.liveness.gateway-partitionleaderawareness.maxdowntime=5m` - defines the maximum downtime before the liveness health indicator for partition leader awareness will flip

 ### Disk Space
 This is arguably the least critical health indicator given that the standalone gateway does not write to disk.
 The only exception may be the writing of log files, which depend on the log configuration.